 Penetrating the digital

 All of the best trends get digitalized, sooner or later.
-Similar to Art Deco in retro typefaces and shapes, batik art joins your toolboxes as a good piece of vibrant/floral abstraction.
+Similar to Art Deco in retro typefaces and shapes, batik print joins your toolboxes as a good piece of vibrant/floral abstraction.

 Today’s state of the industry allows the creators to remain themselves and invoke any tools to stand out.
-While ones play over aggressive minimalism, contrastive geometry, halftone textures, this one enables you to implement genuine Asian, up to folklore palette.
+While ones play over minimalism, contrastive geometry, halftone textures, batik painting enables you to implement genuine Asian, up to folklore palette.
 Lots of purple, red, coral, deep green or blue intersect for the eye-popping patterns, all of the natural origin.

 Batik India Color Font